salesforce/ai-economist/ai_economist/real_business_cycle/README.md

 # Real Business Cycle (RBC)
 This directory implements a **Real-Business-Cycle** (RBC) simulation with many heterogeneous, interacting strategic agents of various types, such as **consumers, firms, and the government**.
-For details, please refer to this paper `ADD PAPER LINK HERE`.
+For details, please refer to this paper "Finding General Equilibria in Many-Agent Economic Simulations using Deep Reinforcement Learning (ArXiv link forthcoming)".
 We also provide training code that uses deep multi-agent reinforcement learning to determine optimal economic policies and dynamics in these many agent environments.
 Below are instructions required to launch the training runs.

 **Note: The experiments require a GPU to run!**